Chaomeng-Lu/ICVul/README.md

 ## Citation
 If you use this repository or its outputs in your research, please cite the associated paper:

-1. Chaomeng, Lu, et al. "ICVul: A Well-labeled C/C++ Vulnerability Dataset with Comprehensive Metadata and VCCs."
-22nd International Conference on Mining Software Repositories (MSR).
-IEEE/ACM, 2025.
+1. Lu, Chaomeng, et al. "ICVul: A Well-labeled C/C++ Vulnerability Dataset with Comprehensive Metadata and VCCs."
+2025 IEEE/ACM 22nd International Conference on Mining Software Repositories (MSR).
+IEEE, 2025.